Ferndale Public Schools: History

+Controversy over progressive education

 In the 1950s, the area of the school district serving Oak Park was embroiled in a controversy over progressive education.
 Andrew Jackson School opened to serve this area in fall 1950.
 It was unlike existing district schools, both in terms of education and the building itself.
 Designed by Modernist architect Eberle M. Smith, the school's classrooms were essentially open to the corridors, contained tables rather than desks, and were connected directly to single-stall bathrooms that were not gendered by signage.
-(Note: Based on the following quote from the cited news article, the students ultimately created signage for the bathrooms in a project illustrative of progressive education: "On a recent inspection tour, (school board member) Dr. DiGuilio noted that classroom toilets were not marked "boys" and "girls."
+(Note: Based on the following quote from the cited news article, the students ultimately created signage for the bathrooms in a project illustrative of progressive education: "On a recent inspection tour, (school board member) Dr. DiGuilio noted that classroom toilets were not marked "boys" and "girls".
 He claimed that both sexes were using the same facilities.
 Teachers and Street denied this.
 They claimed that the use of the proper plumbing by the appropriate sex was no problem.
-But to bar future critism of this type the toilets are now plainly marked.
+But to bar future criticism of this type, the toilets are now plainly marked.
 But in line with their new "functional" teaching methods, youngsters down to the second grade made a project out of the names they wanted on the doors and their proper spelling."
 Griffith, John.
 "Oak Park parents defend new methods in education."
-January 27 1952: Detroit Free Press, page 4.)
+January 27, 1952: Detroit Free Press, page 4.)
 Principal Scott Street, with the backing of Superintendent Roy Robinson, worked with parents in developing flexible teaching methods that caused disagreement amongst parent-teacher associations at other district schools and some school board members.

-Devotees of progressive education were outraged when, in February 1959, the school board demoted Principal Street from his position at Paul R. Best School, a newer school down the street from Jackson School.
+Devotees of progressive education were outraged when, in February 1959, the school board demoted Principal Street from his position at Paul L. Best School, a newer school down the street from Jackson School.

 The School Board claimed Street had been openly campaigning against certain school board members.
 By that July, eleven teachers had resigned in the district, many in protest of the school board.
-Street accepted a superintendent position with the U.S. Army in Libya before becoming a principal in Ypsilanti 1962.
+Street accepted a superintendent position with the U.S. Army in Libya before becoming a principal in Ypsilanti in 1962.